metaleap/vscode-appz/libs/go/readme.md

 	// An [event](https://code.visualstudio.com/api/references/vscode-api#Event) which fires when the focus state of the current window
 	// changes.
 The value of the event represents whether the window is focused.
 	//
-	// `listener` ── will be invoked whenever this event fires; mandatory, not optional.
+	// `listener` ── will be invoked whenever the `OnDidChangeWindowState` event fires (mandatory, not optional).
 	//
 	// `return` ── A `Disposable` that will unsubscribe `listener` from the `OnDidChangeWindowState` event on `Dispose`.
 	OnDidChangeWindowState(listener func(WindowState)) func(func(*Disposable))